-If it is determined to proceed with the originally-scheduled on-site review, the modeling organization shall submit revised documentation no less than fourteen days prior to the scheduled on-site review by the Professional Team.
-If the modeling organization cannot correct the problems and submit revised documentation fourteen days prior to the scheduled on-site review, then all associated standards shall not be verified during the scheduled on-site review.
+If it is determined to proceed with the originally scheduled on-site review, the modeling organization shall submit revised documentation no less than fourteen calendar days prior to the scheduled on-site review by the Professional Team.
+The revised documentation shall include an annotated list of the revisions, including the revision dates, and updated Expert Certification forms as applicable.
+If the modeling organization cannot correct the problems and submit revised documentation fourteen calendar days prior to the scheduled on-site review, then all associated standards shall not be verified during the scheduled on-site review.